jmcarbo/consul_servant/README.md

 You now have a 4 node consul cluster.
 Then you are ready to start using the CLI enviroment via consul_visa.
 Try:

 ```
+./consul_visa start -c "echo hello world" job1

+or from a file

 echo { "ID": "job1", Command": "echo hello world" } >job1.job
 ./consul_visa start job1.job